Prism Executive Recruitment: Management Consultancy Salary Review 2026

 Travel expenses

-A ‘wildcard’ can be the travel expenses policy: if an employer is able to denote a given employee as ‘home based’ for the purpose of expenses then this can be worth a considerable amount to the employee depending upon their location.
-Apart from this there are few noticeable regional differences in remuneration.
+A ‘wildcard’ can be the travel expenses policy: where an employer is able to classify a particular employee as ‘home based’ for expenses purposes, this can be worth a significant amount depending upon their location.
+Other than this, there are relatively few notable regional differences in remuneration.

 Working from home

-In 2020 there was a dramatic shift in employees’ expectations regarding working from home and for reduced mobility in consulting.
-However since 2024 the employer “push back” has been well publicised and many now expect employees to be in the office (or client) three days per week: sometimes more.
+In 2020 there was a substantial shift in employee expectations around home working and reduced travel within consulting.
+However, since 2024 the employer “push back” has been widely reported and many firms now expect employees to be in the office (or at a client site) three days per week and sometimes more.

 We have seen small numbers of major firms’ Principals (Senior Managers) with base salaries of more than £140,000: these outliers have not been reflected above and sometimes relate to firms attempting to keep staff by paying them Director level salaries when they are not able to promote them.
 Conversely there are also some staff who have the title “Senior Manager” on £85,000 (even in large firms) but with limited sales expectations.